FelipeDocil/PokemonChallenge/VIPER/README.md

 - **Cocoapods**: The decision to use Cocoapods was because I added 3rd Party dependencies to Tests, such as Quick/Nimble and SnapshotTests.
 It could be done without Quick/Nimble, but I believe SnapshotTest is a valid test.
 - **Swift Package Manager**: In order to support Capriccio I decided to use SPM, also a script was added in `PokemonChallengeUITest` to automatically generate the Gherkin files.
-- **User journey**: The perfect journey I defined as _Search -> Select a Pokemon -> See the details_, this journey is described as one scenario on Gherkin, along with some others.
 - **Persistence**: Decided to use CoreData, created a Service to handle CoreData also decided to create another Entitity to avoid to add CoreData to may other parts of the app, using a separate if a choise in the future to migrate to Realm or maybe a new database Apple launches just a change on this Entity, Service, Coordinator and AppDelegate are required, nothing else.